 - Voices From the Field: How HB-1289 Will Benefit Students & Industry

 - Colorado Department of Education Career Success Pilot Program Page

-- Approved Programs, from the Colorado Workforce Development Council
+- List of Qualifying Programs – Talent Pipeline Report, from the Colorado Workforce Development Council

 - Career Success Pilot Program Reporting Document Sample